Universal Rank Inference via Residual Subsampling with Application to Large Networks: Introduction

 with $K_0$ some pre-specified positive integer.
 The spiked mean matrix with rank $K_0$ can be estimated by eigen decomposition, subtracting which from the observed data matrix yields the residual matrix.
 Then by appropriately subsampling the entries of the residual matrix, we can construct a test statistic.
 We prove that under the null hypothesis, the test statistic converges in distribution to the standard normal, and under the alternative hypothesis, some spiked structure remains in the residual matrix and the constructed test statistic behaves very differently.
 Thus, the hypothesis test in \eqref{eq:hypothesis} can be successfully conducted.
-Then by sequentially testing the hypothesis \eqref{eq:hypothesis} for $K_0 = 1,\cdots, K_{\max}$ with $K_{\max}$ some large enough positive integer, we can estimate $K$ as the first integer that makes our test fails to reject.
+Then by sequentially testing the hypothesis \eqref{eq:hypothesis} for $K_0 = 1,\cdots, K_{\max}$ with $K_{\max}$ some large enough positive integer, we can estimate $K$ as the first integer that makes our test fail to reject.
 We provide theoretical justifications on the effectiveness of our procedure.
+We show that the size of our test tends to the desired level $\alpha$ as sample size increases, and establish conditions under which the power approaches one asymptotically.
+We also show that the sequential procedure correctly estimates the true rank with probability tending to $1-\alpha$ as network size increases.

-A key for RIRS to work well is the carefully designed subsampling scheme.
+A key to RIRS's success is the subsampling step.
 Although the noise matrix $\bbW$ has mostly independent components, the residual matrix is only an estimate of $\bbW$ and has correlated components.
 Intuitively speaking, if too many entries of the residual matrix are sampled, the accumulated estimation error and the correlation among sampled entries would be too large, rendering the asymptotic normality invalid.
 We provide both theoretical and empirical guidance on how many entries to subsample.
-In the special case where the diagonals of the data matrix $\bbX$ are nonzero independent random variables (which corresponds to selfloops in network models), a special deterministic sampling scheme can also be used and the RIRS test takes a simpler form.
+In the special case where the diagonals of the data matrix $\bbX$ are nonzero independent random variables (which corresponds to selfloops in network models), a special deterministic sampling scheme can be used and the RIRS test takes a simpler form.

-The structure of low rank mean matrix plus noise matrix is very general and includes many popularly used network models such as the Stochastic Block Model (SBM, \cite{SBM1983, WangWong1987, Abbe2017CommunityDA}), Degree Corrected SBM (DCSBM, \cite{DCSBM2011}), Mixed Membership (MM) Model, and Degree Corrected Mixed Membership (DCMM) Model \citep{airoldi2008} as special cases.
-RIRS test is applicable to all these network models, and in fact, goes beyond them.